Tax rates in Benin

 Losses can be carried forward for up to three years.
 The carryback of losses is not permitted.

-- Other Corporate Taxes
+Other Corporate Taxes

-Other corporate taxes include: a 4% payroll tax (Versement patronal sur salaires - VPS); social security contribution equal to 15.4% of gross salary are payable by the employer (6.4% pension and a 9% family allowance), plus 1% to 4% for industrial injury insurance (according to the level of risk); apprenticeship taxes; stamp duties; a duty of XOF 6,000 for capital increases; a tax of 8% on the transfer of land, buildings, and on the transfer of shares that results in the takeover of a company; a real property tax of 6% of the rental value for a developed property and 5% for an undeveloped property; a tax on a company's vehicles (between XOF 150,000 and 200,000, according to the size of the engine), an annual radio tax of XOF 1,000 and an annual television tax of XOF 3,000.
+Other corporate taxes include a 4% payroll tax (Versement patronal sur les salaires - VPS); social security contributions equal to 15.4% of gross salary payable by the employer (6.4% pension and a 9% family allowance), plus 1% to 4% for industrial injury insurance (according to the level of risk); apprenticeship taxes; stamp duties; a duty of XOF 6,000 for capital increases; a tax of 8% on the transfer of land, buildings, and on the transfer of shares that results in the takeover of a company; a real property tax of 6% of the rental value for a developed property and 5% for an undeveloped property; a tax on a company's vehicles (between XOF 150,000 and 200,000, according to the size of the engine), an annual radio tax of XOF 1,000 and an annual television tax of XOF 3,000.

-A tax for the development of sports is levied on big companies, with the taxable base represented by turnover (excluding taxes) at a rate of 1‰.
+A tax for the development of sports is levied on big companies, with the taxable base represented by turnover (excluding taxes) at a rate of 1.

 Contracts for insurance of assets in Benin are subject to insurance tax at rates from 0.25% (export credit) to 20% (fire).

-- Other Domestic Resources
+Other Domestic Resources

 Directorate-General for taxation